 Computation of mean drift forces and wave run-up by higher-order boundary element method

 A higher-order boundary element method (HOBEM) is used for the reliable computation of the first- and second-order wave loads on arbitrary three-dimensional bodies.
-The accuracy and efficiency of the present method are demonstrated through the convergence tests as well as comparison with analytic solutions and axisymmetric results.
-HOBEM is shown to be efficacious especially for the computation of body-surface velocities and velocity potential and its derivatives on the waterline and related integrals.
-For illustration second-order mean forces and wave run-up on vertical circular cylinders, hemispheres and the stationary ISSC tension leg platform (TLP) are presented.
+The accuracy and efficiency of the present method is demonstrated through the convergence tests as well as comparison with analytic solutions and axisymmetric results.
+HOBEM is shown to be efficacious especially for the computation of body-surface velocities and velocity potential and its derivaties on the waterline and related integrals.
+For illustration second-order mean forces and wave run-up on vertical circular cylinders, hemispheres, and the stationary ISSC tension-leg platform (TLP) are presented.